 Without a LPA (or a valid Enduring Power of Attorney, which was the precursor to LPAs), those closest to you could be faced with an application to the Court of Protection to give them authority to act on your behalf with regards to finances and, less commonly, in relation to health and welfare, as a court-appointed Deputy.

-The application process for being appointed as Deputy can be drawn out and the costs are higher.
-Most importantly, however, the choice of who to appoint to act in your best interests rests with the Court based on the evidence provided to it, not with you.
+The application process for being appointed as a Deputy can take a long time and the costs are higher than for the LPA process.
+Most importantly, however, the choice of who to appoint to act in your best interest rests with the Court, based on the evidence provided to it, not with you.

 A Property and Financial Affairs LPA covers decisions your Attorney may need to make concerning your property and finances.
-This includes the more mundane matters such as managing your bank account, but also includes significant decisions, for example selling your home and investing the proceeds for your use and benefit, in the event you need care in a residential setting.
+This includes the more mundane matters, such as managing your bank account, but also includes significant decisions, for example, selling your home and investing the proceeds to provide an income in the event you need to go into a residential care home.

 Under a Health and Welfare LPA, unless you add restrictions, your Attorney will have authority to make all personal welfare decisions on your behalf, save for:

-These decisions can only be made on your behalf if you lack the capacity to make these decisions yourself.
+These decisions can only be made on your behalf if you lack the capacity to make them yourself.

 What is the process of putting LPAs in place?